 +proj=tmerc +lat_0=51.4 +lon_0=7.0 +k=1 +x_0=0 +y_0=0 +ellps=WGS84 +towgs84=0,0,0,0,0,0,0 +units=mm +no_defs

 This is valid and computes correctly in GDAL cs2cs.

 I can input the proj string in Custom CRS dialogue, and the input form saves and does not throw an error.
 But when I reopen the Custom CRS form, the units have changed to meters.
 In project settings, the custom CRS is also only in meters.

 Additionally, when I create a shapefile with millimeters as units outside QGIS, it will be loaded in a custom CRS with meters as units.

-#1 Updated by Leyan Ouyang almost 6 years ago
+#1 Updated by Leyan Ouyang about 6 years ago

 This is a limitation in OGR, not in QGis.
 When creating a custom CRS, QGis just uses the OGR function OSRImportFromProj4 to create the CRS.
 The stored string is the proj4 representation given by OGR, so this means the unit information was lost during the conversion back and forth with OGR.